-Regardless of tile placement, most mosaics require some nonlinear warp refinement and this is accomplished with irrefine-grid, an approach that places a course triangular mesh over each tile.
-Vertices are repositioned by registering their immediate neighborhood to overlapping tiles with the same matching algorithm utilized by ir-fft.
-Details of algorithm development are in Protocol S1.
-Each tile is sampled onto a coarse uniform triangle mesh, and small neighborhoods are sampled from all of the tile neighbors in the mosaic and the best matches determined as in ir-fft.
-A simple example of the ability of ir-refine-grid to manage subtle distortions is shown in Figure 5, where the TEM image tiles previously shown intractable under translation are readily aligned without user intervention.
+angular mesh over each tile Vertices are repositioned by registering their immediate neighborhood to overlapping tiles with the same matching algorithm utilized by ir-fft.
+Details of algorithm development are in the Supplementary Material.
+Each tile is sampled onto a coarse uniform triangle mesh and small, neighborhoods is sampled from all of the tile neighbors in the mosaic and the best matches determined as in ir-fft.
+A simple example of the ability of ir-refine-grid to manage subtle distortions is shown in Fig. 5, where the TEM image tiles previously shown intractable under translation are readily aligned without user intervention.
 These are low resolution tiles: a worst-case scenario.

 Even when thousands of tiles are assembled, the alignment remains excellent.
-Figure 6 displays a randomly selected tile from a 275+ mosaic series of >1,000 tiles each, aligned with irtranslate.
+Fig. 6 displays a randomly selected tile from a 120+ mosaic series of >1000 tiles each, aligned with ir-translate.
 At the screen resolution used for synaptic markup, the tile edges are rarely visible.
-The error in alignment in this set of four overlapping tiles is extremely small, ranging from no detectable misalignment across three tiles to 7.8-nm shift in one tile: roughly one-third of a vesicle.
+The error in alignment in this set of four overlapping tiles is extremely small, ranging from no detectable misalignment across three tiles to 7.8 nm x shift in one tile: roughly 1⁄2 of a vesicle.
 Such errors are random rather than systematic through the volume, and do not accumulate.

 Together, ir-tools assemble superb mosaics.
-As an example, our Syncroscan system builds mosaics from arrays of LM tiles but invariably shows subtle misalignments or blurring at boundaries (Figure 7A).
-Conversely, ir-tools perform beautifully on exactly the same image tiles, generating seamless mosaics (Figure 7B).
-In truth, the Syncroscan errors are so small ($\approx 200-2,000$ nm) that they are generally invisible when the full image is viewed, but a Laplacian transform (Figure 7C) shows that there are many of them.
+As an example, our Syncroscan system builds mosaics from arrays of LM tiles but invariably shows subtle misalignments or blurring at boundaries (Fig. 7A).
+Conversely, ir-tools perform beautifully on exactly the same image tiles, generating seamless mosaics (Fig 7B).
+In truth, the Syncroscan errors are so small (≈ 200-2000 nm) that they are generally invisible when the full image is viewed, but a Laplacian transform (Fig. 7C) shows that there are many of them.
 When multiple channels are registered for CMP, these errors are additive, resulting in corruption of classification and ssLM-ssTEM registration.
 The LM images mosaicked by ir-tools are essentially perfect.